ievaUK/api-docs/source/includes/_numbers.md

 Parameter | Type | Values
 --------- | ------- | -----------
-name | string | Search the users by name limit | number | Number of results to return, max 100.
+limit | number | Number of results to return, max 100.

 ## Get Number